shinglyu/fxos-back-button/README.md

-# Homebar Plus
+# Back Button
+(A Firefox OS Add-on)

-Add show windows, and kill app button to the software home button bar
+Add back button (and show window button) to the software home button bar

+Based on Michael Henretty's work.
+Thank you Michael!